 On-site investigation and monitoring activities have continued during 2011-2013, including the installation and sampling of additional bedrock monitoring wells, source area delineation and vapor intrusion studies.
 An evaluation of private wells in the newly constructed Cedar Creek Subdivision was also conducted and low level VOC impacts were identified in a number of wells.
-In home point of entry water treatment systems were installed in homes that exhibited VOC levels either close to or in excess of groundwater quality standards and longer term options (including water main expansion) are currently being evaluated.
+In home point of entry water treatment systems were installed in homes that exhibited VOC levels either close to or in excess of groundwater quality standards.

 Limited soil excavation to remediate remnant source areas in the overburden was conducted in June, 2013.
 An in-situ chemical oxidation (ISCO) pilot test was conducted in the fall of 2013 to evaluate use of this technology to advance the progress of bedrock groundwater remediation.
 EPA also completed a new Five Year Review Report in August, 2013.